Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 What to Add to Your Get Home Bag List for Multi-day Travel

-Those who live 50+ miles from work should search for more creative ways of making the trip and perhaps placing a folding bicycle in your trunk if you need to return home under your power.
+Those who live 50+ miles from work should search for more creative ways of making the trip and placing a folding bicycle in your trunk if you need to return home under your power.

 Where to store your Get Home Bag?